 Clients originally come to me because of an injury … a back or neck injury, joint pain in the shoulder, wrist, elbow, knee or other orthopedic problem.

-As a Feldenkrais Practitioner, I do not directly go in with the intention to “fix” the other person or to even change the other person.
+As a Functional Movement Education Therapist, I do not directly go in with the intention to “fix” the other person or to even change the other person.
 However, I stay in tune with the “process”.
 I do the “process”.
 As part of the “process”, I am always staying observant, to be observant or aware, of the “process” that is happening or continues to occur between myself and the client before me.
-By me, as the Feldenkrais practitioner, being engaged in this “process”, this ultimately has wonderful therapeutic results, such as eliminating pain or improving the quality of life function, actions, or activities for the client.
+By me, as the Functional Movement Educator, being engaged in this “process”, this ultimately has wonderful therapeutic results, such as eliminating pain or improving the quality of life function, actions, or activities for the client.

 As I am working with a client before me, the following are questions that continue to reverberate in my thinking as I am engaged in the process, or "working" in my relation to the client.: